R2Northstar/ModdingDocs/docs/source/reference/respawn/damageinfo.rst

 ``damageSourceId`` is mostly found as an argument in some kill and damage related functions.
 Respawn has created a function that will attempt to localise the damageSourceId inputed.
 To add your own custom ``damageSourceID`` , see: :doc:`customdamagesources`

+Other useful functions can be found in the ``damageinfo`` section of this page and in :doc:`entities`

 GetObitFromdamageSourceId
 -------------------------